 A bartender, on the hand, is not involved in the design and innovation of the drinks but rather on merely preparing and serving the drinks to the customers.
 A bartender is more focused on the customers, handles the bar rush, and makes the drinks based on the existing recipes.

 The Mixology Trend and the Indian Restaurant and Bar Scene

 So the real impact of Mixology wasn’t just to influence the way we drink in bars, or how much we pay for cocktails, but to create a standard that did not exist for a very long time in the Spirits and Cocktail drinking culture.
-Even if you don’t want something complex, at the end of the day, the resurgence of Mixology might just mean that your neighbourhood bar has a slightly better selection of gins for your Gin and Tonic.
-And while the intimidation factor may sometimes remain, and some menus may not suit your tastes, many Mixologists by now have put away any old-timey or ultra-serious affectations in favour of a redoubled emphasis on hospitality in whatever environment suits them.
+Even if you don’t want something complex, at the end of the day, the resurgence of Mixology might mean that your neighborhood bar has a slightly better selection of gins for your Gin and Tonic.
+And while the intimidation factor may sometimes remain, and some menus may not suit your tastes, many Mixologists by now have put away any old-timey or ultra-serious affectations in favor of a redoubled emphasis on hospitality in whatever environment suits them.

 However, the Indian bar trends still need to uncover a lot of possibilities that are available.
 Mixologists nowadays are going a long way in creating innovative drinks and cocktails to keep the customers hooked with a wide range of new menu items every time they visit the pubs. notwithstanding all these, the science needs to be exploited, keeping in mind that almost 60% of the Indian population is under the age of 35 years and hence we will have a massive crowd in a few years, which in turn will help to garner a huge profit.
 It’s one of the top bar trends in India!